ansible/ansible/docs/docsite/rst/modules_support.rst

 Issue Reporting
 ```````````````

-If you believe you have found a bug in a module and are already running the latest stable or development version of Ansible, first look at the `issue tracker in the Ansible repo <https://github.com/ansible/ansible/issues>` to see if an issue has already been filed.
+If you believe you have found a bug in a module and are already running the latest stable or development version of Ansible, first look at the `issue tracker in the Ansible repo <https://github.com/ansible/ansible/issues>`_ to see if an issue has already been filed.
 If not, please file one.

-Should you have a question rather than a bug report, inquiries are welcome on the `ansible-project Google group <https://groups.google.com/forum/#%21forum/ansible-project>` or on Ansible’s “#ansible” channel, located on irc.freenode.net.
+Should you have a question rather than a bug report, inquiries are welcome on the `ansible-project Google group <https://groups.google.com/forum/#%21forum/ansible-project>`_ or on Ansible’s “#ansible” channel, located on irc.freenode.net.

-For development-oriented topics, use the `ansible-devel Google group <https://groups.google.com/forum/#%21forum/ansible-devel>` or Ansible’s #ansible and #ansible-devel channels, located on irc.freenode.net.
-You should also read `Community Information & Contributing <community>`, `Testing Ansible <testing>`, and `Developing Modules <developing_modules>`.
+For development-oriented topics, use the `ansible-devel Google group <https://groups.google.com/forum/#%21forum/ansible-devel>`_ or Ansible’s #ansible and #ansible-devel channels, located on irc.freenode.net.
+You should also read :doc:`Community Information & Contributing <community>`, :doc:`Testing Ansible <testing>`, and :doc:`Developing Modules <developing_modules>`.

-The modules are hosted on GitHub in a subdirectory of the `Ansible <https://github.com/ansible/ansible/tree/devel/lib/ansible/modules>` repo.
+The modules are hosted on GitHub in a subdirectory of the `Ansible <https://github.com/ansible/ansible/tree/devel/lib/ansible/modules>`_ repo.

 NOTE: If you have a Red Hat Ansible Engine product subscription, please follow the standard issue reporting process via the Red Hat Customer Portal.